Dugong in Coron

 My friends and acquaintances sometimes say I’m lucky to live on a beautiful tropical island doing what I do, and I guess I was lucky, but lucky to realise this is what I wanted to do.
 Actually anyone can do it, you just have to make the choice, sign up to a course and make it happen.

-Pirates Diving Resort in Coron Philippines is the perfect location to go professional with a Divemaster course
+Pirates Diving Center in Coron Philippines is the perfect location to go professional with a Divemaster course

 What is Coral